Havoc Demon Hunter Midnight Playstyle and Rotation Guide

 For some builds, you might see Inertia sim slightly higher, but people still favor Exergy.
 This is simply due to Exergy being a maintenance buff, and requires little effort to maintain, while Inertia adds more complexity to the rotation.

 Inertia provides an 18% damage increase for 5 seconds, making the short burst windows of Havoc even stronger, at the cost of mistakes being more punishing.
-If you are not able to consistently set up Demonic windows properly with Inertia, it will end up being a damage loss over an encounter, which is why you’ll see most people opting for Exergy.
+If you are not able to consistently set up Demonic windows properly with Inertia, it will end up being a damage loss over an encounter, which is why many people will likely choose Exergy if it performs roughly the same as Inertia.

 Defensives